 Karate is actually the Japanese word and its inner meaning is Empty hand.
 As the name symbolizes, it’s an unarmed martial arts practice utilizing kicking, defensive blocking with the help of legs and arms and striking.
-It mainly concentrates on putting full body capacity on particular point and expecting instant impact.
+It mainly concentrates on putting full body capacity on a particular point and expecting instant impact.

 It incorporates the hands, lower arm, knee, ball of foot and elbow for striking the opponent.
 Expert in karate used to broke the pine boards of some thickness by the barefoot or hand.
 Irrespective of the physical strength for being an expert in karate timing, strategies, and spirit is also mandatory.

 Karate developed in East Asia over a time of hundreds of years, getting to be systematized in Okinawa in the seventeenth century, most likely by individuals who hate to carry weapons.

 Karate came into existence in Japan during the year 1920.
-It’s been practiced in few schools and systems and each system used to follow different strategies and techniques.
+It’s been practised in a few schools and systems and each system used to follow different strategies and techniques.

-Similar to other martial arts karate focuses on mental attitude, courtesy and an unpredictable positioning system which is done by shade of belt.
+Similar to other martial arts karate focuses on mental attitude, courtesy and an unpredictable positioning system which is done by the color of belt.

 Many kinds of karate originated from the “Te” and the Okinawan tode, some have disappeared while others have developed to the present day, becoming styles.

 In the nineteenth century, the martial arts of Okinawa were grouped into three main currents: Shuri-te (the current Shōrin-ryū), Naha-te (from which Goju-Ryu, Toon-Ryu, etc.) and Tomari-te were derived.

-These systems of struggle differ in technique and in geographical origins, even if their differences are not radical because the root common to all remains the Chinese martial art.
+These systems of struggle differ in technique and in geographical origins, even if their differences are not radical because the root common to all remains Chinese martial art.

-Shuri-te, derived from the ancient Ti and northern China, took its name from the then capital Okinawa, Shuri, was practiced by the noble class and was characterized by rapid and offensive movements.
+Shuri-te, derived from the ancient Ti and northern China, took its name from the then capital Okinawa, Shuri, was practised by the noble class and was characterized by rapid and offensive movements.

-The Naha-te, derived from southern China and practiced around the large trading city of Naha (today is the capital), presented powerful movements, aimed at defense.
+The Naha-te, derived from southern China and practised around the large trading city of Naha (today is the capital), presented powerful movements, aimed at defence.